apollowing/langchain_rag/README.md

 related vectors then obtain the relevant chunks.

 These chunks are then used as context and send along with the user query merged in the prompt template to the LLM.
 I have tested on QuantFactory - Meta Llama 3 Instruct 7B Q5_K_M.guff model.
-Result is satisfactory.
+Result is satisfactory for the simple document repository I tested on but the quality may suffer on complicated documents.